Quarterly Performance Review: The Definitive Guide

 Credit: Tiger Lily/Pexels

-Help People Prepare for A Quarterly Performance Review
+How to Prepare Your Employees for a Quarterly Performance Review

 Quarterly performance reviews are a two-way street.
 Managers aren’t the only ones who need to prepare—employees do too.
-Give them guidance on how to get ready for the review.
-This will alleviate anxiety by giving them agency in the process.
+By giving them guidance on how to get ready for the review, you can help them stop worrying and learn to love performance reviews.
 Moreover, it will help both managers and employees get more from the process.

-Leading up to a review, urge employees to take these steps:
+Leading up to a review, urge employees to learn what to say in a performance review.
+You can also encourage them to take the following steps:

-In an ideal world, your boss would clearly remember every accomplishment.
+In an ideal world, a boss would clearly remember every one of their employee’s accomplishments.
 However, that’s not how the real world works.

 “The idea is to show how your contributions are unique to you and valuable for the company,” says Carol Cohen, senior vice president of Cognizant, in The Wall Street Journal.
 “Focus on your achievements that grew revenue, cut costs or transformed a process.”